mylife-plus/Memory/README.md

-# -diary
+#SpaceTimeMemory
-my personal diary app
+my personal space time memory

 i open the app and see a map https://pub.dev/packages/flutter_map With open street map I can click on plus to add a new diary entry